Conserve Wildlife Matching Grants Available to Nonprofit Organizations - DEP News Release

 NOTE: Grantees must obtain a Scientific Collecting permit before commencing work on any projects involving direct handling of animals.
 The Permit fee can be included in the project budget.

 5. Deliverables - Outline the products that will be provided to ENSP at the conclusion of the project.
 Data submissions must follow an approved format and meet ENSP mapping standards.

-6. Wildlife Action Plan Connection - Identify the action(s) from New Jersey's Wildlife Action Plan that the project will address.
-Visit www.njfishandwildlife.com/ensp/waphome.htm for the most updated version of the Plan.
-Provide the page number for each referenced action.
+6. Wildlife Action Plan Connection - Identify the action(s) from NJ's Wildlife Action Plan (see Appendices I and J) that the project will address.

 The following attachments must also be provided:

 1. Budget - Itemize costs for the entire project.
 Be sure to specify the amount being requested.
 Matching funds must be identified and the sources of those funds named.
 Again, the request cannot exceed 50% of the total project cost, and at least 25% of the grantee's match must be monetary.